 - 2019 Wimbledon Final: Djokovic defeats Federer 7-6 1-6 7-6 4-6 13-12, winning 48.3% of the points while Federer won 51.7%.

 As in the “Fedal” rivalry, there is no match where Federer won against Djokovic with fewer points.
 Thus, it seems that Federer is the weakest member of the Big Three when it comes to the decisive moments of the match.
-Is not insignificant that he lost five matches against Nadal and Djokovic winning more points than them.
+It is not insignificant that he lost five matches against Nadal and Djokovic winning more points than them.
 Because winning with fewer points is an art based on playing with the score.

 Finally, when we take a look at the Nadal-Djokovic rivalry, there are two matches where one of them won with fewer points: